AbdifatahOsman2/prayer-times-prototype/README.md

 searchable salah times for muslims
 > this a prototype and is still in the works

-To use this clone this repo and run:
+To use, this clone this repo and run:
 ```
 npm i
 ```